eljojo/faircamp-fork/README.md

 Besides the audio and image files in your catalog faircamp allows you to put simple text files - so called *manifests* - inside your directories.
 In these manifests you can set and override options (e.g. which download formats a release should have) that are applied to all files within the same directory and below (\*).
 So by putting a manifest in the top level directory of your catalog you can at once set an option for *all* of your releases, and by placing manifests further down in the directory structure, you can make specific adjustments all the way down to the *release* (single, album, playlist) level - and within the manifest itself also down to the *track* (single song or recording within a release) level.

-(\*) Note that a few select options do not propagate to other folders as it would make no sense, e.g. a release's permalink must be unique and therefore must not be applied twice.
+(\*) Note that a few select options do not propagate to other folders as it would make no sense, e.g. a release's permalink must be unique and therefore makes no sense to propagate.

-## Current development state
+## Faircamp is now in Beta

 Faircamp can be stably built and run from the main branch.
-Feature and design improvements are usually rolled out piecewise or in waves every few weeks.
-Occcasional small glitches in the interface might temporarily show up.
+Feature and design improvements are usually rolled out piece by piece, or in larger waves every few weeks.
+Occcasional glitches in the interface might occur, sometimes only temporarily between updates.
-Some more advanced features (e.g. embeds) are only half-way implemented.
+Some more advanced features are only half-way implemented (see below).
 Technically nothing about the catalog format is set in stone, but practically speaking actual changes have been few and far between.
-Faircamp is not production-grade software, but in a very usable alpha state, steadily progressing towards an official beta release right now.
+Faircamp is not production-grade software, but in a very usable state, in steady development.

+These features are knowingly incomplete right now:

+- Embeds (they are available but display as a garbled mess for now)
+- Buy page (functionally there but rather bare in usability still)
+- No-javascript mode (faircamp sites work without javascript too, some things still need to be wrapped up though)

 ## Documentation

-Pretty complete and accurate but keep in mind that things are still being developed and in motion.
+It is pretty complete and mostly accurate.

 ### Commandline arguments

 Consult `faircamp --help` for the most authoritative and up-to-date information on available arguments.

 That said here's a glimpse at some particularly interesting ones:

 - `--build-dir <BUILD_DIR>` Override build directory (default is .faircamp_build/ inside the current working directory)
 - `--cache-dir <CACHE_DIR>` Override cache directory (default is .faircamp_cache/ inside the current working directory)
 - `--catalog-dir <CATALOG_DIR>` Override catalog directory (default is the current working directory)